 10 Free AI Programs for High School Students

 As a high school student, participating in free STEM programs isn't just a boost to your learning—it's a critical step in distinguishing yourself in college applications.
-These programs offer high school students a solid opportunity to explore complex subjects, engage in cutting-edge projects, and connect with professionals and peers who share their passions.
+These programs allow high school students to explore complex subjects, work on projects, and connect with professionals.

-Diving into AI during your high school years can significantly enhance your profile.
-Free or fully funded programs often come with a badge of prestige—they're typically selective, offering top-notch education and resources without the financial burden.
-These experiences not only sharpen your technical skills but also provide you with a narrative of curiosity and commitment that is compelling to admissions committees.
+Free or fully funded programs often come with a badge of prestige—they're typically selective, offering quality education and resources.
+These experiences not only sharpen your technical skills but also help you demonstrate the curiosity and commitment that is compelling to admissions committees.
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

 10 Free AI Programs for High School Students